Tisha B’Av/9th of Av | A Day to Mourn and Remember

-Tisha B’Av is a date when many calamities fell on the Jewish people.
-This is why it is considered a day of mourning.
+Tisha B’Av is a date on which many calamities fell on the Jewish people, so it is considered a day of mourning.

 From the beginning of a 40-year period of wandering in the wilderness, to the violent end of the Bar Kochba Revolt in 136 A.D., to the expulsion of Jews from England, then Spain, to events of the Holocaust, Tisha B’av is considered “the saddest day of the year.”